Why Health Literacy Matters

 Older Adults

-71% of adults over 60 have difficulty using print materials
+Adults over 60 have difficulty using printed health materials.

 Low-Income Individuals